Financial-Times/origami/README.md

 ### Mixin: `oSteppedProgress`

-If using o-stepped-progress in silent mode, you'll need to use the mixins outlined here to output styles.

 The `oSteppedProgress` mixin is used to output base styles as well as styles for all of the available themes.
 This output includes all of the `.o-stepped-progress` classes:

 ```scss